kwame-mintah/vscode-ollama-local-code-copilot/README.md

 ## Notes

-### Using different models for GPT
+### Using different Large Language Models (LLM) with CodeGPT

 You can edit the `docker-entrypoint.sh` to pull any model available in the [Ollama library](https://ollama.ai/library), however CodeGPT currently supports a few models via the UI.

 ### What devices has this been tested on?